-This Manual contains important information, tips, suggestions and warnings.
-We urge you to read it carefully and familiarize yourself with the engine before starting.
+This manual contains important information, tips, suggestions and warnings.
+Please read it carefully and familiarize yourself with the engine before starting.

-For your own safety and longer service life of the engine, follow the instructions and warnings contained in this manual and in all documentation provided with the boat.
-Ignoring them could result in damage to the engine or personal injury to you or others.
+For your own safety and the longest life of the engine, follow the instructions and warnings contained in this manual and in any literature supplied with the boat.
+Ignoring them could damage the engine or cause injury to you or others.

-Please ensure that this Manual is always kept in the boat.
-It should always be available to anyone else using the engine, i.e. anyone renting, borrowing or buying the engine from you.
+Please make sure this manual is always in the boat.
+It must always be accessible to anyone using the engine, i.e., anyone renting, borrowing or buying the boat from you.